fiversen-1234/scrabble/README.md

 The webserver needs to run  perl scripts.
 It runs with perl version 5.
-It needs the packages:
+It needs the packages
-CGI, CGI::Carp and Net::SMTP to write emails.
+- CGI, CGI::Carp and Net::SMTP to write emails.

 Installation.